SaideepGona/rasqual/README.md

+# * THIS FORK CONTAINS A LUIGI IMPLEMENTATION OF THE RASQUAL PIPELINE in /luigi_pipeline/*

 # RASQUAL
 RASQUAL (Robust Allele Specific QUAntification and quality controL) maps QTLs for sequenced based cellular traits by combining population and allele-specific signals.